David-Tam/Penguin_Classification_Unsupervised/README.md

 5. sex

-First step to clean the dataset is to see if there is any outliner(s).
+First step is to see if there is any outliner(s) and clean the dataset.
 Through the statistics info, the minimum and maximum flipper length do not make sense, while one is negative and the other one is much higher than the mean.
 On the other hand, the numerical variables seems fine.

 ![alt text](images/a2.jpg)